Bright Leaf: Plot

 Singleton's estate is worthless and his home is mortgaged, but Margaret refuses to sell the house.
 Brant visits her to say that his animosity was directed only toward her father.
 She warns him to stay away from her, but he replies that with him, she can have everything, and they kiss.

 Barton sells his share to Brant and departs for Detroit and the fledgling automobile business.
 Sonia returns from Europe to a house beautifully refurbished by Malley, who proposes marriage.
 Sonia believes that Brant and Margaret are no longer together now that her father is dead, but Malley shows her the wedding announcement.

 Margaret and Brant marry, and Sonia's wedding gift is the pocket watch.
 The Royles travel abroad for a year, and when they return, the business and marriage are both in trouble.
 Margaret refuses to share Brant's bed.
 (Note: It is not clear whether the marriage was ever consummated.
 Royle rips up a negligee that Margaret bought on their honeymoon in Paris, calling it a lie, but Margaret asks for a divorce, not an annulment.)
 Brant is facing accusations of monopoly.
-Spending lavishly, Margaret has sold of all the stock that Brant had given to her.
+Spending lavishly, Margaret has sold off all the stock that Brant had given to her.
 Malley says that she has taken $2 million out of the company.
 Brant and Malley, who knew that Barton was behind the monopoly charges, learn that Margaret has been feeding Barton information.
 Brant confronts Margaret, who tells him that she has schemed to destroy him since her father died, and now she wants a divorce.
 He sets the house on fire accidentally but stops the firefighters, crying "Let it burn!"

 On New Year's Day 1900, Brant comes to Sonia to say goodbye and to apologize.
 She says that she has killed the Brant Royle whom she loved.
 He says that Malley will handle the business, which no longer needs him.
 Riding out of town, he pauses to listen to his father's watch.